ouxiaogu/User-Guides/Markdown-Note.md

 - <kbd>^</kbd> : superscript

+It seems only 8 bits bmp image is supported in binary, I test two jobs with bmp in $workpath = /gpfs/PEG/FEM/peyang/data/r201501/MOD5962/

 \#1. $job = bmp_24b, using .bmp SEM image with 24 bits color depth, the job abort with the following info:

 ```bash